uos/ros2_tutorial/ex02_gazebo_simulation/README.md

 ros2 launch ceres_gazebo ceres_gazebo_launch.py
 ```

 A graphical interface starts with a robot in it, spawned in an office environment.
 Try to add a cube.
 Try to move the robot.
 Make yourself familiar with the functionalities.
 The simulation, as the name tells, simulates a real robot.
 So when you learn to control the robot in the simulation, you will be able to control the robot in the real world.
-The simulation will generate the sensor data and publishes them on some topics.
+The simulation will generate the sensor data and publish them on some topics.
 Find out which topics.
 Print out some of the messages that are streamed on those topics.

 ## Control the robot